 PART OF KNOWING THAT SOMETHING NEW NEEDS INVENTING COMES FROM KNOWING WHAT’S ALREADY BEEN INVENTED, AND THAT CANNOT BE DONE WITHOUT EDUCATING YOURSELF AND KNOWING YOUR HISTORY.

 As you’ll notice here on my website, I use a coat of arms (above).
-I am not the first born in the line of males since the conquest of Normandy in 1,066; therefore, I have no heraldry inheritance bequeathed to me for a paternally granted coat of arms.
+I am not the first born in the line of males since the Battle of Hastings, AKA the conquest of Normandy in 1,066; therefore, I have no heraldry inheritance bequeathed to me for a paternally granted coat of arms.
 This original design is a coat of arms I created, which has been registered with the Armorial Register International Register of Arms.
 In all of the things I’ve been through in my life, I have found solace knowing that I have Mansfield blood flowing through my veins.
 This helps to direct me and give me purpose.
 As so many things have been stripped from me in life, I have to look toward greater things.
 Things that speak of honor, integrity, and loyalty.
 So many people in our society forget their place, by acting as though they do not have to be held to any standard.
 Too many of us forfeit the joys of life because we are so busy trying to be individual celebrities (with Facebook, Instagram, Twitter, etc) that we lose sight of who we are, and what we are here to do.

 This doesn’t mean that I’m a supporter of casts systems; however, in that same breath I wish to say that there is honor in tradition.
 Having a rich heritage of a family that provides expertize in a craft is a beautiful contribution of society’s advancements.
 Having your life spelled out for you by having to carry on the family farm or industry, when it is not a natural interest of yours, may seem a bit daunting, but what is the alternative?
 Each of us cannot be a pig farmer, blacksmith, or more relatable still a famous entertainer admired by all, but sometimes there are jobs that no one wants to do, and they still need doing.
 Someone needs to remove the trash, needs to lockup the harmful, and someone needs to help the sick.
 Our bodies stink, and through our inspirational aspirations and magnificent achievements, we as a people leave behind some rather fowl odorous materials in our wake, and someone needs to be involved in the work of dealing with that.
 Carrying on a family tradition comes at a price that involves great sacrifice, but we can be better at doing our duty, not because we want to, but because we have to; for the greater good of all.